AndreasKaratzas/sentiment_classification/README.md

 # Decision Theory
-Sentiment classification and opinion prediction based on a movie review dataset.
+Project with Python 3.8 for sentiment classification and opinion prediction based on a movie review dataset.